-The Italian club's chief executive has confirmed that the Manchester United striker rejected his side's advances while Fiorentina has reacted angrily to news of the snub.Juventus director Giuseppe Marotta has revealed that Manchester United striker Dimitar Berbatov has turned down the chance to sign for the Serie A giant and will instead join Fulham.
+The Italian club's chief executive has confirmed that the Manchester United striker rejected his side's advances whilst Fiorentina have reacted angrily to news of the snub

-The Bulgarian forward had been expected to join the Turin club after talks over a move to Fiorentina broke down.
+The Bulgarian forward had been expected to join the Turin club as exclusively revealed by Goal.com after talks over a move to Fiorentina broke down.
 However, according to Marotta, the 31-year-old has again had a change of heart and elected to link up with former coach Martin Jol at Craven Cottage.

-Both Juventus and Fiorentina are expected to turn their attentions to Arsenal striker Nicklas Bendtner, and Marotta has confirmed that the Dane is on the radar of last season's Serie A champion.
+Both Juventus and Fiorentina are expected to turn their attentions to Arsenal striker Nicklas Bendtner, and Marotta has confirmed that the Dane is on the radar of last season's Serie A champions.

-Fiorentina has since released a statement expressing its disgust with Berbatov's actions, after the club believed it was close to completing a deal for his services.
+Fiorentina have since released a statement expressing their disgust with Berbatov's actions, after they believed they were close to completing a deal for his services.

-"ACF Fiorentina announce that the transfer for Dimitar Berbatov definitively collapsed after an agreement with Manchester United had been concluded (with shared exchange of contracts, the first installment paid and the financial guarantees for the second installment ratified) and after reaching a verbal agreement with the player over his contract," it read.
+It read: "ACF Fiorentina announce that the transfer for Dimitar Berbatov definitively collapsed after an agreement with Manchester United had been concluded (with shared exchange of contracts, the first instalment paid and the financial guarantees for the second instalment ratified) and after reaching a verbal agreement with the player over his contract.

-"This was down to outlandish and arrogant behavior of other clubs, who have nothing to do with fair play and sporting ethics that go even beyond the confines of fairness.
+"This was down to outlandish and arrogant behaviour of other clubs, who have nothing to do with fair play and sporting ethics that go even beyond the confines of fairness.